Investigating Data Variance in Evaluations of Automatic Machine Translation Metrics: Experiment Settings

 \subsection{Datasets and evaluation metrics}

-We collect the testing set data and the human assessments of the WMT Metrics Task from 2010 to 2019.
+We collect the testing datasets and the human assessments of the WMT Metrics Task from 2010 to 2019, where the datasets are from the same News domain.
 In this work, we mainly conduct experiments on the De$\Rightarrow$En task and more details about datasets are shown in Table~\ref{dataset}.
 However, as shown in \cref{sec:vdd}, our conclusions are consistent on other translation tasks, such as Ru$\Rightarrow$En.

 Since participating metrics in the WMT Metrics Task varied over years, we collect ten most popular metrics and re-evaluate them on all ten datasets to study their performance.
 These metrics are summarized as follows: BLEU~\citep{papineni-etal-2002-bleu}, WER~\citep{morris2004and}, PER~\citep{tillmann1997accelerated}, TER~\citep{snover2006study}, chrF~\citep{popovic-2015-chrf}, chrF+~\citep{popovic2017chrf++}, BEER~\citep{stanojevic-simaan-2014-fitting}, CharacTER~\citep{wang2016character}, BERTScore~\citep{zhang2019bertscore}, and MoverScore~\citep{zhao2019moverscore}. {The first 4 metrics are in system-level (i.e., macro) while others are in sentence-level (i.e., micro), as shown in Table~\ref{metrics}.
 Since extending sentence-level metrics to system-level is more natural \cite{zhang2019bertscore}, we only compare them on the system-level.}